6 Benefits of Running an Air Purifier in Your Restaurant

 The Defender air purifier is the only air purifier that has been cleared as a Class II Medical Device for over 20 years.
 It is FDA cleared for removal of bacteria and viruses, including the SARS-CoV-2 virus.

-The same air purifier run in hospitals nationwide will provide extra safety for the restaurant workers who are the backbone of a restaurant’s success.
+The same air purifier run in hospitals nationwide can provide extra safety for the restaurant workers who are the backbone of a restaurant’s success.